agf-kuup/python_work/README.md

 until get better ways to give the notification in Windows.~~ The idea of the reminder was done with the marvelous library [`win10toast`](https://github.com/jithurjacob/Windows-10-Toast-Notifications).

+ * ~~Avoid only using the terminal to show text.~~ To avoid this, I added popup windows with [`PySimpleGui`](https://pysimplegui.readthedocs.io/en/latest/).
+ It's a delightful library!
+Thanks, [@PySimpleGui](https://github.com/PySimpleGUI/PySimpleGUI)!

  * Make it an executable script to run when the computer starts.
+(Library expected to use: pyinstaller)

  * If I finish, I want to know how to edit everything to do it in Linux.
 I don't have a Mac so I can't work in that for now.